kizu/kizu.ru/src/posts/2018-11-06-algolia-search/index.en.md

   command = "HUGO_BASEURL=$URL gulp build && npm run algolia"
 ```

-This command would run only when I would make changes that would go into a production version of my site.
-And unless I'll want to test some stuff, I won't ever need to run this command manually, this way my search index would always be synchronized with the production, even if the changes would be made via a pull request at GitHub, for example.
+So this command would run only when I would make changes that would go into a production site.
+And unless I'll want to test some stuff, I won't ever need to run this command manually, this way my search index would always be synchronized with the production copy of the site, even if the changes would be made via a pull request at GitHub, for example.

-As I'm building everything at Netlify, I also need to have my [environment variables](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables) there, I'm doing it via dashboard, and it is probably the best way, as you probably do not want to have your secret keys in your `netlify.toml`, though you could use it for the more public variables, like in case you'd want to push to different indices for different versions of your site.
+As I'm building everything at Netlify, I also need to have my [environment variables](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables) there, I'm doing it via dashboard, and it is probably the best way, as you probably do not want to have your secret keys in your `netlify.toml`, though you could use it for the more public variables, like in case you'd want to push to different indices.

 ### Indexing